HewlettPackard/oneview-chef/README.md

  :warning: **WARNING**: The resources `oneview_volume` and `oneview_volume_template` appear to accept the same data, but they have two characteristics that differ:
  1. `oneview_volume_template` does not accepts the property **volume_template**.
 In other means, you cannot create a Volume template from another Volume template.
- 2. The provisioning data keys are different:
+ 2. The following provisioning data keys are different:

     oneview_volume          | oneview_volume_template
     ----------------------- | -------------------------
     :provisioningParameters | :provisioning
     :requestedCapacity      | :capacity
-    :shareable              | :shareable
-    :provisionType          | :provisionType

 ### oneview_storage_pool